lemoncheesecake/lemoncheesecake/doc/getting-started.rst

 Getting started
 ===============

-Create a "suites" directory, add a suite module :
+Create a "suites" directory and add a suite module :

 .. code-block:: python